 TBR is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information through which you can be identified, you can be assured that it will only be used in accordance with this privacy statement.

-TBR may change this policy from time to time.
+TBR may change this notice from time to time.
 You should check our website regularly to ensure that you are happy with any changes.
-This policy was last revised on 25th May 2018.
+This notice was last revised on 25th May 2018.

 We may collect the following information: